rs239/schema/docs/source/recipes/index.rst

 Such full-dataset extensions of the pairwise syntheses can then be stacked together.
 Doing Leiden clustering on the result would enable us to infer cell types by integrating information from all modalities.
 As we will show below, Schema's synthesis helps improve the quality of cell type inference over what you could get just from RNA-seq.
 Similarly for feature selection, Schema's computed feature weights for each two-way synthesis can be averaged to get the genes important to the overall synthesis.
 In a completely automated fashion and without any knowledge of tissue’s source or biology, we’ll find that the genes Schema identifies as important turn out to be very relevant to neuronal function and disease.
 Ready for more?

 First, you will need the data.
 The original is available on GEO (`GSE152020`_) but the individual modalities are huge (e.g., the ATAC-seq peak-counts are in a 14,095 x 2,443,832 sparse matrix!).
 This is not unusual--- epigenetic modalites are typically very sparse (we discuss why this matters in `Paired RNA-seq and ATAC-seq`_).
-As a preprocessing step, we hence performed a singular value decomposition (SVD) of these modalities and also reduced the RNA-seq data to its 4,000 highly variable genes.
-An AnnData object with all this preprocessing is available here (please remember to also cite the original study if you use this dataset) :
+As a preprocessing step, we performed singular value decompositions (SVD) of these modalities and also reduced the RNA-seq data to its 4,000 highly variable genes.
+An AnnData object with this preprocessing is available here (please remember to also cite the original study if you use this dataset) :

 .. code-block:: bash